UPDATE 3-Shares of boutique investment bank Moelis rise in debut

 Moelis, founded and led by veteran Wall Street investment banker Ken Moelis, offered 6.5 million shares of Class A common stock, fewer than the 7.3 million it had initially planned.

 The company's shares opened at $27 on the New York Stock Exchange on Wednesday and touched a high of $27.22 early on before giving up nearly a dollar from that high.
 The shares were at $26.40, up 5.6 percent, in afternoon trading.

 The recent pullback in U.S. stocks has hurt the IPO market, which got off to a strong start in the first quarter of the year.

 The S&P 500 index has fallen 3 percent since touching a lifetime high of 1,897.28 on April 4, the same day that Moelis announced its expected pricing range.

 A number of recent high-profile trading debuts including Ally Financial Inc and King Digital Entertainment Plc failed to click with investors, who have been picky in a crowded IPO market.

 In contrast, IPOs of smaller technology firms, mostly cloud-based service providers, and biotechnology companies have fared better.

-At least 84 companies have raised about $18 billion so far this year in the U.S. IPO market, the highest since 2008.
+At least 84 companies have raised about $18 billion so far this year in the U.S. IPO market, the highest amount since 2008.

 KEN MOELIS KEEPS CONTROL